bradymholt/geekytidbits.com/posts/archive/2022-12-01-postgres-privilege-helper-queries/index.md

   string_agg(acle.privilege_type, ', ') AS privileges
 FROM
   pg_default_acl a
-  JOIN pg_namespace b ON a.defaclnamespace = b.oid
+  LEFT JOIN pg_namespace b ON a.defaclnamespace = b.oid
   JOIN LATERAL (
     SELECT
       *